Why pharma and healthcare businesses need a technology roadmap for the future

 More than 50% of healthcare providers do not have a healthcare IT roadmap, but they recognise the importance of digital health in increasing efficiency and delivering better outcomes for patients in the future.
 In Pharma, connected health can offer better adherence to trials and medication.
 These developments along with shared records and better clinical information systems will continue to shape healthcare and pharma services around the needs of patients.
 Moving forward, it’s important for pharma and healthcare providers to put patients at the centre of everything they do and continue to work toward digital transformation.

-At Graphite, we’d love to chat with you about helping your teams run design sprints, UX research, digital technology review and enhance digital experiences for patients.
+At Graphite, we’d love to chat with you about helping your teams run design sprints, UX research and how we could help enhance digital experiences for patients.
 In 2020 and beyond, putting the patient first is necessary as there are already several disruptors in the healthcare market that are doing just that.
 Please contact us if you’d like to find out more.